On the spectrum of the periodic focusing Zakharov-Shabat operator: Introduction

-Specifically, it was shown by Zakharov and Shabat in 1972 that~\eqref{e:zs} makes up the first half of the Lax pair for the focusing NLS equation \cite{ZS1972}.
-This observation is the key to solving the initial value problem for \eqref{e:nls} by means of the inverse scattering transform.
-The solution $\psi=\psi(x,t)$ of~\eqref{e:nls} with initial condition $\psi(x,0) = q(x)$ is constructed by computing suitable scattering data generated by the scattering potential $q$ in~\eqref{e:zs}.
-Time evolution according to \eqref{e:nls} corresponds to an isospectral deformation of the potential in \eqref{e:zs}, and the time evolution of the scattering data can be computed trivially in certain cases.
-This allows one to obtain the solution $\psi$ of~\eqref{e:nls} by solving the so-called inverse scattering problem, i.e., by reconstructing the potential of the Zakharov-Shabat scattering problem from the knowledge of the time-evolved scattering data.
-As a result, the study of the spectrum of Zakharov-Shabat systems has become an active area of research (e.g., see \cite{BiondiniOregero, BL2018, bronski, mityagin, fujiiewittsten2018, kapmity, kappeler, KS2002, KS2003, mclaughlinli, mclaughlinoverman, miller2001, SatsumaYajima, tkachenko,tovbisvenakides}) and a natural starting point in the study of solutions to the focusing NLS equation.
+Specifically, it was shown by Zakharov and Shabat in 1972 that~\eqref{e:zs} makes up the first half of the Lax pair for the focusing NLS equation~\cite{ZS1972}.
+This observation is the key to solving the initial value problem for~\eqref{e:nls} by means of the inverse scattering method.
+The solution $\psi(x,t;\ep)$ of~\eqref{e:nls} with initial data $\psi(x,0;\ep):=q(x)$ is constructed by computing suitable scattering data generated by the potential $q(x)$ in~\eqref{e:zs}.
+Time evolution according to~\eqref{e:nls} corresponds to an isospectral deformation of the potential in~\eqref{e:zs}, and the time evolution of the scattering data can be computed trivially in certain cases.
+This allows one to obtain the solution $\psi(x,t;\ep)$ of~\eqref{e:nls} by solving an inverse scattering problem, i.e., by reconstructing the potential of the ZS scattering problem from the knowledge of the time-evolved scattering data.
+As a result, analysis of ZS systems such as~\eqref{e:zs} has become an active area of research (e.g., see~\cite{BiondiniOregero, BL2018, bronski, djakovmityagin, fujiiewittsten2018, kapmity, kappeler, KS2002, KS2003, mclaughlinli, mclaughlinoverman, miller2001, SatsumaYajima,tkachenko,tovbisvenakides}) and a natural starting point in the study of solutions to the focusing NLS equation.